See permission changes with Access Graph Crown Jewels | Teleport

 Creating a Crown Jewel

 To create a Crown Jewel, you need to mark a resource or user as critical.
-Only changes to marked resources and users will be logged by Teleport Policy.
+Only changes to marked resources and users will be logged by Identity Security.
 To mark a resource or user as Crown Jewel, open the Access Graph and navigate to the "Crown Jewels" tab.

 Click on "Create Crown Jewel" and select the resource or user you want to mark as critical.